 Not everyone takes the same path to addiction, and not everyone takes the same path out.
 Every story is as unique as fingerprints.
 That’s why Balboa Horizons tailors the recovery program to the individual.
-But gender, and gender identity, add another layer of complexity.
-Men and women have different perspectives on life and addiction that demand respect and attention, which is why our recovery programs are gender-specific.
+But gender, and gender identity add another layer of complexity.
+Men and women have different perspectives on life and addiction that demand respect and attention.

 Addiction Recovery for Men